Contact us

 Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:

-• Include explicit anti-slavery and human trafficking clauses in our contracts with suppliers.
+• Continue to include explicit anti-slavery and human trafficking clauses in our contracts with suppliers.

-• Provide comprehensive compliance and ethics training to our staff at the start of their employment and annually thereafter.
+• Continue to provide comprehensive compliance and ethics training to our staff at the start of their employment and annually thereafter.

 • Regularly update and strengthen our internal policies related to modern slavery and human trafficking.